-The MD&A comments on BMO’s operations and financial condition for the years ended October 31, 2013 and 2012.
-The MD&A should be read in conjunction with our consolidated financial statements for the year ended October 31, 2013.
-The MD&A commentary is as of December 3, 2013.
-Unless otherwise indicated, all amounts are stated in Canadian dollars and have been derived from financial statements prepared in accordance with International Financial Reporting Standards (IFRS).
+The MD&A comments on BMO’s operations and financial condition for the years ended October 31, 2016 and 2015.
+The MD&A should be read in conjunction with our consolidated financial statements for the year ended October 31, 2016.
+The MD&A commentary is as of December 6, 2016.
+Unless otherwise indicated, all amounts are stated in Canadian dollars and have been derived from financial statements prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
 References to generally accepted accounting principles (GAAP) mean IFRS.

 Since November 1, 2011, BMO’s financial results have been reported in accordance with IFRS.
 Results for years prior to 2011 have not been restated and are presented in accordance with Canadian GAAP as defined at that time (CGAAP).
 As such, certain growth rates and compound annual growth rates (CAGR) may not be meaningful.
-Certain other prior year data has also been reclassified to conform with the current year’s presentation, including restatements arising from methodology changes and transfers of certain businesses between operating groups.
-See pages 44 and 45 of the 2013 Review of Operating Groups Performance (PDF, 362 KB).
+On November 1, 2013, BMO adopted several new and amended accounting pronouncements issued by the International Accounting Standards Board.
+The consolidated financial statements for comparative periods in the fiscal years 2013 and 2012 have been restated.
+Certain other prior year data has been reclassified to conform with the current year’s presentation.
+The adoption of new IFRS standards in 2015 only impacted our results prospectively.
+Prior periods have been reclassified for methodology changes and transfers of certain businesses between operating groups.
+See pages 45 and 46 of the 2016 Operating Groups Performance Review (PDF, 188 KB).